10-Day Gut Health Reset To Promote Optimal Digestive Functionality

 By Molly Pelletier, Gut Health Nutritionist, MS Dietetics Candidate

 It is estimated that digestive discomfort impacts approximately 60% of the population.1 Digestive symptoms can be frustrating and confusing, with many factors contributing to overall gut health.
 If you are experiencing consistent pain and bloating, it is important to see your doctor.
 However, if you do not have a digestive condition, or simply experience occasional GI symptoms, there are science-backed steps you can take to improve your gut health and enhance digestion.
-The following 10-day gut health challenge can be used to calm inflammation, support gut health, and promote optimal digestive functionality.
+The following 10-day gut health reset can be used to help calm inflammation, support gut health, and promote optimal digestive functionality.

 Table of Contents

 Day 1: Nourish Your Gut With Easily Digestible, Protein-rich Foods

 During a “flare,” or increase in digestive symptoms, it is important that we still consume adequate calories and protein.
 If we do not consume adequate nutrition, our digestive system will not have the energy to properly digest and symptoms may actually worsen.
 However, in some cases such as acid reflux or IBS, eating a large volume of food may aggravate symptoms.
 Choosing easily digestible, nutrient-dense, and high-protein foods is a great choice during times of discomfort.
 For example, eggs, bone broth, tofu, sunflower seed butter, soy milk, and Clean Lean Protein by Nuzest are all highly bioavailable forms of protein.

 Even if you do not experience digestive symptoms, it is also important to nourish your gut with adequate protein in order to support gut health.
 Our GI tract is a muscle and needs protein for muscle health.
 To support optimal digestion and prevent nutrient deficiency, high-bioavailable protein is an essential part of a gut-healthy diet.